 6. English Language Scores

 - International transfer students can apply in one of two ways:

 - Submit a TOEFL, IELTS, Pearson Test of English, or Duolingo English Test

 - Test upon arrival to campus

 To be considered for admission you must have graduated from a secondary school recognized as an acceptable equivalent to a U.S. high school and you must demonstrate a record of acceptable academic success in your university transcript.

 - 3.0 for Physical Therapy, Physician Assistant, Speech Language Pathology, Forensics, Pharmacy and Education

 - 2.75 for Health Sciences, Athletic Training and Occupational Therapy

 - 2.5 for all other majors

-These are not required for admission, but many students prefer to send them with their application to expedite the process.
+Immigration documents are not required for admission, but many students prefer to send them with their application to expedite the process.
 If you are accepted to Duquesne, you will need to provide financial verification documents.
 International students currently in the United States should work with their current International Student Advisor to coordinate the transfer of their SEVIS record after they receive notification of acceptance to Duquesne University.
 Please visit our immigration page for more information.